fhildeb/lukso-node-guide/docs/guides/reports/validator-income.md

 :::info

 CoinMarketCap typically offers a free Hobbyist API tier for one month every year, sufficient for annual report generation.
+If you **dont want to use the CoinMarketCap API**, you can optionally use the `--dry-run` flag to run the reporter **with a local CSV** file of daily median LYX prices.
+A sample file for EUR is attached to the repository.

 :::